 Administration of the company

 Eurofast can provide you with administration services for the purposes of establishment of a company.
 We can provide you with legal, tax and consultancy services as well as prepare and apply for the registration documentation which may be needed.
 We know how to support you and how to ensure a fast and secure registration of a new company.

 Where should you apply?

-The Registration starts with the payment of the share capital at the opened special bank account.
-Then the registration documents are submitted to the Commercial Register.
-At the moment when the company is approved to be registered, it also receives a special Unified Identification Code (UIC – EIK is the abbreviation in Bulgaria) which is the unique number of the company with which it is usually identified.
-The registration documents can be submitted by a legal representative of the company, by a lawyer or by an explicitly authorized third person.
+The Registration starts with the preparation, signing and notarial certification of the documents.
+The next step is the payment of the share capital at the opened special accrual bank account.
+Then the registration documents have to be submitted to the Commercial Register.
+By the moment when the company is approved to be registered, it also receives a special Unified Identification Code (UIC – EIK is the abbreviation in Bulgaria) which is the unique number of the company with which it is usually identified.
 The documents can be submitted either at the Commercial Register desk in hard copy or electronically.

 As a newly registered company, you will likely not have sufficient personnel to complete all the required actions and operations in order to comply with the local legislation and regulations.
 Eurofast can give you a hand during this stage of the establishment of the new business in Bulgaria with management, accountancy, VAT compliance and fiscal representation, legal, payroll and employment, audit, AML, Personal Data Protection, transfer pricing, real estate issues, leasing, intellectual property, citizenship and residency services, marketing, etc.